© Philippe Samyn & Partners

 In 2011, CNP was delisted, after a successful public takeover bid (economic ownership: GROUPE FRÈRE-BOURGEOIS (70%) and BNP PARIBAS (30%)).

 GROUPE FRÈRE-BOURGEOIS acquired BNP PARIBAS’s stake in CNP at the end of 2013.
-As a result, CNP is now exclusively controlled by GROUPE FRÈRE-BOURGEOIS, alongside with management (about 2% of capital) and personnel (stock options).Back to top
+As a result, CNP is now exclusively controlled by GROUPE FRÈRE-BOURGEOIS, alongside with management and personnel (stock options).Back to top

 Since 1988, CNP has created value through its various investments amongst which: